Mental Health Retreats

 Frequently Asked Questions

-A residential programme offering immersive therapeutic and wellness support for psychological wellbeing.
-It occupies the space between outpatient therapy and hospitalisation, providing intensive clinical support in a supportive residential environment.
+A mental health retreat is a residential programme offering immersive therapeutic and wellness support for psychological wellbeing.
+It occupies the space between outpatient therapy (weekly sessions in ordinary life) and psychiatric hospitalisation, providing intensive clinical support in a supportive residential environment.
+The retreat format addresses the fact that mental health challenges are often maintained by the very environment in which outpatient therapy attempts to treat them.

-Anxiety disorders, depression, trauma and PTSD, burnout, grief, relationship difficulties, life transitions, and general psychological distress.
-Participants should be stable rather than in acute crisis - anyone experiencing active suicidality or psychosis should seek immediate clinical care.
+Anxiety disorders, depression, trauma and PTSD, burnout and chronic stress, grief and loss, relationship difficulties, life transitions, existential crises, and general psychological distress that significantly impairs quality of life.
+Most retreats require that participants be stable rather than in acute crisis; anyone experiencing active suicidality or psychosis should seek immediate clinical care rather than a retreat setting.

-A psychiatric hospital provides crisis stabilisation in a medical environment.
-A mental health retreat provides intensive support for people who are stable but struggling, in a comfortable environment that supports healing rather than merely containing crisis.
-They serve fundamentally different purposes.
+A psychiatric hospital is a crisis intervention setting - it provides short-term stabilisation for acute conditions in a medical environment.
+A mental health retreat is a therapeutic growth setting - it provides intensive support for people who are stable but struggling, in a comfortable, often beautiful environment that supports healing rather than merely containing crisis.
+The two serve fundamentally different purposes and populations.

-Morning movement practice; individual therapy session; group therapeutic work; lunch and rest; afternoon activity (nature, creative expression, or skill-building); reflection time; evening sleep preparation practice.
-Structure provides both consistency and variety.
+Morning movement practice (yoga, walking, or gentle exercise) to discharge accumulated physiological stress; individual therapy session; group therapeutic work; lunch and rest; afternoon activity (nature immersion, creative expression, or skill-building workshop); individual or peer reflection time; evening practice focused on sleep preparation.
+The structure provides both consistency and variety, addressing the disrupted rhythm that mental health challenges typically produce.

-Minimum 7 days to establish therapeutic momentum and allow the nervous system to genuinely settle.
-14-28 day programmes allow more thorough therapeutic work and sustainable habit formation.
-Right length depends on severity and goals.
+A minimum of 7 days is needed to establish therapeutic momentum and allow the nervous system to genuinely settle into a new environment.
+14-28 day programmes allow for more thorough therapeutic work and more sustainable habit formation.
+The right length depends on the severity of the presenting challenges and the goals of the individual.